Global Strategy Group: Advocacy campaigns

-Global Strategy Group has worked on social and political issues such as abortion access, gun safety, and criminal justice reform.

 In 2020, the firm collaborated with Reproductive Freedom for All to survey mainstream media coverage of abortion.
 Their report discovered that despite 78 percent of the American public favoring abortion "at least in some circumstances," only nine percent of press coverage mentioned this broad consensus.
 GSG has also done polling that measures public opinion of Planned Parenthood.
 In 2022, the firm successfully worked against a referendum that would have taken away a woman's guaranteed right to abortion in Kansas.
 In 2023, it worked on the successful Issue 1 campaign in Ohio, which codified abortion rights in the state's constitution.

 In 2020, GSG worked with Everytown for Gun Safety to provide polling data that showed that most Pennsylvania voters were in favor of stronger gun safety laws.
 GSG worked with Everytown again in 2022 on polling that found significant public support for an Illinois bill banning the sale of assault weapons and raising the state's gun-buying age to 21.

 As part of a 2017 effort by the New York City's Independent Commission on Criminal Justice and Incarceration Reform to close Rikers Island, GSG and the Center for Justice Innovation released polling suggesting that most New York residents supported criminal justice reforms that would reduce the city's prison population.
 In 2021, GSG and the Equal Justice Initiative released a study comparing media coverage of white and Black defendants in criminal cases.
 The study found that white defendants were often portrayed in a more sympathetic light.

 In 2020, GSG collaborated with Color of Change and UnidosUS to investigate the distribution of Paycheck Protection Program funds.
 Their report found that relatively few Black and Latino small business owners received federal loans compared to their white counterparts.

 In 2019, GSG and the American Lung Association began publishing an annual poll that measures how Americans feel about clean air and climate action issues, such as investment in renewable fuels and emissions-free vehicles.
 GSG worked with the Environmental Defense Fund and Natural Resources Defense Council in 2022 on polling that indicates a majority of the public is concerned about air pollution and would support laws to reduce it.

 GSG has also reported on how parents and teachers view education-related issues, such as post-COVID learning loss and the utility of K-12 math education.
 The firm has done polling gauging voter opinion on U.S. immigration policy and ballot access.